driskull/2022-ds-building-geospatial-web-components/index.md

 ---

-# Map viewer setup
+# Map viewer Architecture

 - Host application
-  - Maquette.js
-- Geospatial web components/Micro-Frontends
-  - Popup configurator
-  - Effects
-  - Sketch
-  - Charts
-  - etc...

----

-# Demo: Esri web apps using geospatial components

----

-# Geospatial components patterns & practices
+  - It provides the application shell which is built using the calcite components based on the ArcGIS for JavaScript Widget framework

 - Map Viewer is built as a micro frontend based application as a composition of features developed as web components by different teams.
   - Example: Charts authoring and rendering components were built by a team and it was integrated to Map Viewer.

+# Micro frontend Architecture

+- Map Viewer is built as a micro frontend based application as a composition of features developed as web components by different teams.
+-
 - Micro frontend composition in the browser: Using Web Components provides us a client-side composition approach to compose these different features to map viewer.

 - Benefits of Micro frontend Architecture